Nekroze/dab/README.md

 - Tree structured configuration that can be shared (eg. via git or tar)
 - Managed x509 PKI

+## Customization

+Dab supports various means of customization primarily through environment variables.

+Any exported environment variable starting with `DAB_` will be passed into any dab container by the wrapper.
+You can also set environment variables without altering your shell(s) by writing to the dab config.
+For example any file in the config directory (defaults to `~/.config/dab` but customizable via the `$DAB_CONF_PATH` environment variable) under a directory called `environment` (so `~/.config/dab/environment` by default) will be loaded as Dab starts into env vars where the filename is the name of the env var and the contents of the file its value.

+Once you are passing in environment variables they can be used to tweak a great many knobs.
+For example most dockerized apps can have their version changed or their settings altered, try `dab apps config` to explore your options.

+The following is an (incomplete) list of environment variables dab knows about and what they do:

+- `DAB_UMASK` Change the umask of the process running in a dab container.
+- `DAB_UID` Change the user id (uid) running in the dab container.
+- `DAB_GID` Change the group id (gid) running in the dab container.
+- `DAB_USER` Change the user name running in the dab container.
+- `DAB_AUTOUPDATE` can be set to either `'true'` or `'false'` to enable or disable all auto updating.
+- `DAB_AUTOUPDATE_WRAPPER` can be set to either `'true'` or `'false'` to enable or disable wrapper auto updating.
+- `DAB_AUTOUPDATE_COMPLETION` can be set to either `'true'` or `'false'` to enable or disable completion auto updating.
+- `DAB_TIPS` can be set to either `'true'` or `'false'` to enable or disable once hourly tips
+- `DAB_TIPS_BUILTIN` can be set to either `'true'` or `'false'` to enable or disable the builtin set of tips
+- `DAB_PROFILING` if set to `true` the time at the start and stop of major functions is displayed
+- `DAB_DEBUG` if set to `true` then every thing dab executes is displayed before hand via `set -x`

 ## Contributing

 If you would like to help hone dab into a better tool check out our [contributing][2] documentation.